ErpNetDocs/info/features/general/file-management-use-cases.md

 ## Incoming and outgoing control

-In companies with defined incoming and outgoing control processes, File Management in ERP.net plays a key role in documenting and tracking quality across the entire chain.
+In companies with defined incoming and outgoing control processes, File Management in @@name plays a key role in documenting and tracking quality across the entire chain.

 During incoming inspection of raw materials and supplies, employees perform checks based on predefined acceptance criteria.
 When deviations or nonconformities are identified, they are documented through reports accompanied by photos and supporting files.